 After the client is successfully activated, it remains in the licensed state for 180 days.
 When in the licensed state, users do not see any notification dialog boxes prompting them to activate the client.
 After 180 days, the activation attempt process resumes.
 If activation is continually successful, the whole activation experience is transparent to the user.

-You use the ospp.vbs script with the /dstatusall option to check the license state for all Office clients.
-Use the /dstatus option to check the status of the local client.
+You can use the ospp.vbs script with the /dstatusall option to check the license state for all Office clients.
+Or, use the /dstatus option to check the status of the local client.
 For more information about using the ospp.vbs script, see Tools to manage volume activation of Office.

 - Overview of volume activation of Office